 - 1 to 2 palms of chicken breast or thigh

 - Basil, rosemary, salt, and pepper (to taste)

 - Chop chicken and add to a frying pan.
 Cook on low heat with the herds above

 - Chop lettuce, tomato, pepper, apple, and celery (finely or in chunks).
-Mix them up and add to a bowl.
+Mix them up and add them to a bowl.
 I like to add a little apple cider vinegar

-- Once the chicken is a nice golden brown remove from the pan and adds to the salad
+- Once the chicken is a nice golden brown remove it from the pan and adds to the salad

 - Pour 1 to 2 tablespoons of olive oil over top and enjoy!